 Since there is no specific regulation in place for cloned animals and their products, MAPA cannot authorize any imports of cloned animals or their products (meat or dairy products) to Brazil.
-The same applies for the progeny of cloned animals and their products.
+The same applies to the progeny of cloned animals and their products.

-Under the Draft Bill #73, the authorization for imports of cloned animals and their products will be provided within 60 days after MAPA receives all documentation from the exporting company, such as origin of the animal, characteristics of the animal, destination of the animal in Brazil, purpose of imports (genetic or food).
+Under the Draft Bill #73, the authorization for imports of cloned animals and their products will be provided within 60 days after MAPA receives all documentation from the exporting company.
+Required information includes: origin of the animal, characteristics of the animal, destination of the animal in Brazil, and purpose of import (i.e. genetic or food).

-The proposed legislation also differentiates between two types of authorization for imports of cloned animals and their products: a) for pharmaceutical or therapeutic use, the authorization will be under ANVISA which is connected to the Ministry of Health (MS); and, b) when the cloned animal and its products involve genetically modified organisms the authorization will fall under the CTNBio, under the Ministry of Science and Technology.
+The proposed legislation also differentiates between two types of authorization for imports of cloned animals and their products: a) for pharmaceutical or therapeutic use, the authorization will be under ANVISA, which is connected to the Ministry of Health and b) when the cloned animal and its products involve genetically modified organisms the authorization will fall under CTNBio, under the Ministry of Science and Technology.

 Draft Bill #73 does not make reference to labeling of products derived from cloned animals.
-However, political analysts expect strong pressures from anti-biotech groups in Brazil to apply the same principles of Brazil's Biotech Law and use Brazil's Consumer Defense Code to pressure the government for a specific label for cloned animals and their products.
+However, political analysts expect strong pressure from anti-biotech groups in Brazil to apply the same principles of Brazil's Biotech Law and use Brazil's Consumer Defense Code to pressure the government for a specific label for cloned animals and their products.